Product definition

 The following summarises some further key applicable laws:

-• Please note that every product must be safe for the consumers according to the General Product Safety Regulation (GPSR), even if it falls outside of the voltage limits specified in the Low Voltage Directive.
+- Please note that every product must be safe for the consumers according to the General Product Safety Regulation (GPSR).
+If an electric product is unsafe, and that particular aspect is not regulated by the Low Voltage Directive, then the General Product Safety Regulation of the EU applies.
+This particularly applies to electrical products outside of the voltage limits specified in the Low Voltage Directive and without radio communication.

 Mandatory labelling & warnings